-All Senior pets, 7 years or older, require physical examination and preoperative blood work to help determine if they are healthy enough to undergo the procedure.
+All senior pets, 7 years or older, require physical examination to help determine if they are healthy enough to undergo the procedure.
 Other testing or blood work may be required based on individual examination by a veterinarian.

-All cats must arrive in individual carriers (no cardboard or soft sided carriers) and all feral (community) cats must be in traps.
-Dogs must be leashed and left in vehicle until after check-in for everyone’s safety.
+All cats must arrive in individual carriers (no cardboard or soft-sided carriers) and all feral (community) cats must be in traps.
+Dogs must be leashed (NO Flexi Leashes) and left in vehicle until after check-in for everyone’s safety.

 TNR (Trap-Neuter-Return) for Community Cats